 The map below shows the locations of our 15 operating projects.
-As of October 2020, approximately 73% of our expected 2020 RNG production has been monetized under fuel supply agreements with a remaining term of more than 15 years.
-Additionally, as of October 2020, approximately 89% of our expected 2020 Renewable Electricity production has been monetized under fuel supply agreements with a remaining term of more than 15 years.
+As of October 2020, approximately 73% of our expected 2020 RNG production has been monetized under fuel supply agreements with a remaining monetized under fuel supply agreements with a remaining term of more than 15 years.